Christian Horner and investigators to meet on Friday after allegations of inappropriate behaviour against team principal

 Horner, 50, has been Red Bull team principal since their first Formula 1 season in 2005, leading the Milton Keynes-based squad to seven drivers' titles and six constructors' triumphs during his 19 years in charge.

-The investigation, which is being carried out by an external specialist barrister, was confirmed by the F1 team's Austrian parent company on Monday and a meeting between Horner and the investigators will take place this Friday, Sky Sports News understands.
+The investigation, which is being carried out by an external specialist barrister, was confirmed by the F1 team's Austrian parent company on Monday and a meeting in London between Horner and the investigators will take place on Friday.

 Horner says he denies the allegations "entirely".